 DepoFoam-based drugs are formulated as ready-to-use, aqueous suspensions allowing for simple injection through needles with a bore size as narrow as 25 gauge.

-EXPAREL is indicated for single-dose administration into the surgical site to produce postsurgical analgesia.
+- Indicated for single-dose administration into the surgical site to produce postsurgical analgesia

 - DepoFoam uniquely delivers bupivacaine over time to extend pharmacologic effect